 Exams: There will be 220 available points on each exam.
 However, exams will be scored out of 200 points (20 pts of extra credit distributed throughout the exam).
 The material requires that exams be cumulative, but primary emphasis will be on the chapters covered since the previous exam.
 The goal of this course is not to memorize formulas, but to learn how to use models to make predictions.
 You will be provided with an equation sheet for each exam consisting of the fundamental equations of each model.
 Additionally, you will be allowed to bring a 3" x 5" card of handwritten notes to the exam.
-There will also be a laboratory quiz at the end of the semester (see the lab section of the syllabus for more details).
+There will also be a 90 minute laboratory exam (see the lab section of the syllabus for more details).